Top 10 Sexiest Pics Of Polina Glen, Johnny Depp’s Rumored Girlfriend

 The caption on this photo could hint at the passionate relationship she might be having with Johnny Depp.
 The Heavy reports that he’s “smitten” with her and there have been sightings of them kissing while visiting Serbia.

 Maybe this is the type of clothing she wears on her off days.
-According to The Heavy, she met Johnny Depp at a part in Los Angeles but didn’t recognize him so perhaps she isn’t the kind of person who really pays attention to celebrities or pop culture.
+According to The Heavy, she met Johnny Depp at a party in Los Angeles but didn’t recognize him, so perhaps she isn’t the kind of person who really pays attention to celebrities or pop culture.

-The Daily Mail reports that she’s an entrepreneur as well, with a company that sells herbal tea native to Russia.
+The Daily Mail reports that she’s an entrepreneur as well, partnering with a company that sells herbal tea native to Russia.
 But, she clearly has a penchant for posing and uses her Instagram page to showcase it.

 Johnny and Polina have also been spotted together in Russia at one of his band’s performances in Moscow, The Heavy reports.
 So, you could speculate that they may have bonded over their love of performance.
 After all, he’s an actor/musician and she’s a dancer.

 While she’s an unknown in the United States, she’s been on a reality TV show in Russia.
-According to The Heavy, the show was called Go-Go Girls and gave viewers a behind-the-scenes look at the lives of the women who dance professionally to entertain club goers in Russia.
+According to The Heavy, the show was called Go-Go Girls and gave viewers a behind-the-scenes look at the lives of the women who dance professionally to entertain clubgoers in Russia.

 Polina’s Instagram page shows off an ambition to brand herself as a bombshell.
 A source told The Daily Mail that Johnny thinks that her drive is very attractive since he wants to be with someone who isn’t heavily interested in capitalizing on his previous success in Hollywood.